-Based on these findings, the Wayne County School District is meeting and/or exceeding the minimal standards set by the Mississippi Department of Education.
-School personnel will build on the existing foundation to continue to provide exceptional educational services to the county’s intellectually gifted students.
+Based on these findings, the Wayne County School District is meeting and/or exceeding the minimum standards set by the Mississippi Department of Education.
+School personnel will build on the existing foundation to continue to provide exceptional educational services to the district’s intellectually gifted students.

 (Documentation to support these findings is maintained in Fay Wells’ Room (217) at Waynesboro Middle School.)